eddiesTime/sme_app/raw_documentation.md

 This sums up how the Widget and Element Tree reacts to the `ItemCounter` widget getting exchanged.

 In this part, I have covered what a `Stateful Widget` is and how it is used to update the UI.
-The next part is about `Inherited Widgets`, the last type of widgets used in Flutter.
+The next part is about `Inherited Widgets`.

 #### Inherited Widget